benhamilton/benhamilton.github.io/_posts/2020-02-21-migrate-multiple-databases-to-single-new-database.md

 | 901  | Cindy | Jane      |            | Sales   |
 | 432  | Diane |           | Jill       | Service |

-In order to bring these databases together is not complex, but it takes time, planning, good testing and above all, patience.
+To bring these databases together is not complex, but it takes time, planning, good testing and above all, patience.